Updated March 31, 2026

 - Businesses with 1+ employees in Alaska are required to carry workers' compensation; sole proprietors and working members of LLCs may be exempt, but that does not replace mortgage broker insurance coverage for professional liability or cyber risk.

-- Alaska requires businesses to maintain proof of general liability coverage for most commercial leases, so a brokerage may need to show documentation before signing or renewing office space.
+- Most commercial leases in Alaska require proof of general liability coverage, so a brokerage may need to show documentation before signing or renewing office space.

 - Commercial auto minimums in Alaska are $50,000/$100,000/$25,000 if a brokerage uses vehicles for client meetings, document runs, or office travel.